tensorcog/timbaOS/AI_CHAT_SETUP.md

 # AI Chat Feature Setup Guide

-This guide will help you set up the AI Chat feature in your Pine ERP system, which includes both an in-app chat interface and an MCP server for Claude Desktop integration.
+This guide will help you set up the AI Chat feature in your TimbaOS system, which includes both an in-app chat interface and an MCP server for Claude Desktop integration.

 ## Table of Contents